mars0i/algrand/doc/siegelmann4.md

 siegelmann4.md
 ===

-Notes on code based on chapter 4 of Sieglemann's *Neural Netowrks and Analog Computation*.
+Notes on code on chapter 4 of Sieglemann's *Neural Networks and Analog Computation*.

+See algrand/siegelmann4.clj.

 -----------